A Technical Information Bulletin

 |Product/Shelf Life||Non-transporter Retention Record Requirement||Transporter Retention Record Requirement|

 |Food having significant risk of spoilage within 60 days||6 months||6 months|

 |Food having significant risk of spoilage after 60 days but within 6 months||1 year||1 year|

 |Food having significant risk of spoilage no sooner than 6 months||2 years||1 year|

 Requested records must be made available within 24 hours of receipt of the official request.
 These records do not need to include any pricing or sales data.

 The NHC strongly suggests that a responsible person in each Pacific Northwest packing or storage facility be assigned the task of filing any required registration with FDA and ensuring that any such registration is kept current.
 This same person should also be given the task of reviewing that firm’s existing record keeping system to confirm that it satisfies the Bioterrorism Act and updating the records as may become necessary with time.

 The Northwest Horticultural Council represents the deciduous tree fruit industry of Idaho, Oregon and Washington on national and international policy issues affecting growers and shippers.
-For further information, please contact Kate (Woods) Tynan, vice president, at 509-453-3193.
+For further information, please contact Kate Tynan, senior vice president, at 509-453-3193.